trxe/notes-blog/content/language-sound-patterns/4_Vowels.md

   - Even though the pronunciation sounds more like a schwa
   - the unstressed vowel is using the schwa instead.

+Orthographic r: Drop the r for non-rhotic accents.
+ - Stressed: [ɜɹ]
+ - unstressed: [əɹ]

+### Assimilation

+Look at the neighbours, do they share common characteristics?

+If they do, an unusual or marked segment may be the result of assimilation as opposed to being contrastive

 ### Low vowel contrasts

 ## Vowel nasality and voice quality